skyspec28/HNG-stage-0/README.md

-Got it!
-Here’s a more concise version of the README that focuses on the essentials without being too bulky:

----

-# HNG Stage One API
+# HNG Stage 0 API

 A simple FastAPI-based API that returns your email, current UTC datetime, and GitHub repository URL.
 This is part of the HNG Internship Stage One task.